nicolas-graves/python-direnv/README.md

 that we could implement to add more options for parsing the file, that might be useful for some.

+There is also a `direnv export SHELL` function that might be better than the current `source && declare -c` call it it's easy to parse.

 This project is licensed under GPLv3 because it's easy for someone to create and share an unsafe version.
 To prevent that, I want to ensure that anyone who modifies the project is required to be open about